 My practice is focused on helping clients gain insight and make behavioral changes which may enhance their lives.

 Many clients begin psychotherapy with me because of issues such as: Depression, Anxiety, Eating Disorders and Addictions, Divorce, Parenting, Work-Life Balance, Career Transitions, Compulsive Behaviors, and a wide variety of Relationship Difficulties.
 The pain caused by these issues often leaves individuals feeling uncertain, confused, and eager to regain a sense of control over their lives.
 I believe that psychotherapy is an effective means of addressing underlying issues and the problems which follow.

-While I view psychotherapy as a process which may improve clients' quality of life as a whole, individuals and couples often arrive seeking help in a crisis or assistance in addressing a specific issue.
+While I view psychotherapy as a process which can improve clients' quality of life as a whole, individuals and couples often arrive seeking help in a crisis or assistance in addressing a specific issue.
 Through a process of identifying and evaluating patterns of thinking and behavior, unproductive habits may be eliminated and replaced by a more adaptive approach toward one's situation.
 Significant assistance and/or improvements may be made as clients work toward meeting appropriate goals in a structured approach to treatment.